-According to CDI, it’s best to avoid language such as, “Grandma went away,” “Fido went to sleep,” or “Your uncle went away,” because all of these white lies have a different meaning to your children in other contexts.
+According to the CDI, it’s best to avoid language such as, “Grandma went away,” or “Fido went to sleep,” because all of these white lies have a different meaning to your children in other contexts.
 To a kid, these associations can make them scared to go to sleep or afraid of parents or loved ones traveling or leaving them.
-It’s better to be upfront when there’s an experience of death than to create more problems with everyday life.
+It’s better to be upfront when there’s an experience of death so as to avoid creating more problems with everyday life.

 Of course, language isn’t the only obstacle when it comes to death.
 Religion is a primary source of explanation and belief when considering the purpose and process of death.
-If you are religious, a death can serve as a good opportunity to talk to your kids about why you have religious beliefs regarding death.
+If you’re religious, a death can serve as a good opportunity to talk to your kids about why you have religious beliefs regarding death.
 If you’re not religious, it’s okay to say so.
 If your child asks why some people believe in heaven or hell, explain to them that it’s part of their belief — and be sure to explain why beliefs are important for people.

 But regardless of your child’s question or experience regarding religion, science, or death, remember that it’s okay to not have all the answers.
 “It’s okay to say, ‘I don’t know’ to your kids,” says Wendy Thomas Russell, author of Relax, It’s Just God.
 “Sometimes the best answer you can give your kids is that it’s okay to not know all of the answers.”